pmanisekaran/MOULA/README.md

 Please call me if you have problems downloading the source code or running it or if you have any questions or clarification.
 I would be happy to have code review session to understand design further

+### Deployment :
+1. Install Jenkins server.
+Create/configure a job to connect to source code and make watch changes in source code or the job gets triggered.
+2. Specify network path to get the surce code, use MSBuild to build the solution
+3. Add another step to run NUnit Tests.
+If fails, add a step to email
+4. add steps to move the compiled code to the specified server/folder. vir
+In the solution project configuration it contains a parameter.xml file  for each environment and also contains build projects in the  solution.
+Depending upon parameters coming from Jenkins, configuration files would keys and values that are specified in the parameter xml.

+I am not employed currently.
+Otherwise I could send you sample deployment script easily

+Also in Azure Devops, one can set up a build and release pipe line using UI or Yaml and specify parameters.